 After an introduction by curators Radna Rumping and Marianna van der Zwaag, Megan Hoetger's presentation took place: "Performances of Cinema and Other Infrastructural Musings" - including a film clip by Kurt Kren.
 This was followed by a screening of the film Side Room Manifesto, which Side Room published online after their existence.
 Maria Guggenbichler had recorded a voice message from Germany for the evening in which she looked back on the Side Room, and the friendships and relationships that had developed there.
 Amal Alhaag closed the programme with a series of notes and thoughts on archiving.
 This was followed by a panel discussion where the audience could also ask questions.
 There is an audio recording of the entire programme.
 Afterwards, people could exchange views over drinks and browse through various publications, including the Side Room's printed pamphlets.

-Materials , microphone, beamer, voice message
+Microphone, beamer, video, voice message